-Recommendations for TPCCs Recommendations for DPO Recommendation for both DPO and TPCCs Joint training between civilian and uniformed personnel to create ready-to-deploy mixed (civilian/uniformed) units.
-Ensure the same UN accountability mechanisms for uniformed and civilian personnel.
-Reconceptualize pre-deployment training so that it integrates different skill sets (use of force and protection- oriented, with "softer" skills).
+Recommendations for TPCCs Recommendation for both DPO and TPCCs Joint training between civilian and uniformed personnel to create ready-to- deploy mixed (civilian/uniformed) units.
+Reconceptualize pre-deployment training so that it integrates different skill sets (use of force and protection- oriented, and skills such as interpersonal communication, trust-building, de- escalation and negotiation).

 There are some models that might need less support to ensure women's meaningful participation, which we classify as "lower support" (See Annex 1).
 These are models where gender-responsiveness is specifically mentioned as a capability.
 These missions also emphasize civilian capacity more than militarized skill sets.
 The capabilities mentioned provide a wider range of skill sets necessary for deployment, possibly providing more opportunities for women.
-The mission objective is also less securitized, making them less susceptible to the gender protections norm, and include capabilities that could be considered as a more feminine or "soft" skills, such as mediation, community engagement, attention to SGBV, gender conflict assessment etc.
+The mission objective is also less securitized, making them less susceptible to the gender protections norm, and include capabilities, such as mediation, community engagement, attention to SGBV, gender conflict assessment etc.